PigottConsulting/robust-queue/README.md

 * Emits Events
 * Configurable Worker and Concurrency
 * Allows workers to be paused and resumed.
+* Allows jobs to be grouped.
+IE.  Only start a worker when there are 10 tasks in queue, and send all of them to a single worker.

-This has been tried with 1,200+ messages per second flowing through it.
+This has been tried with 1,200+ messages per second flowing through it in single concurreny.
+With concurrency of 100, it will easily handle 5,000+/sec.
 The queue can be paused and a backlog of 50,000+ messages accumulated without issue.
 I have not tested more than this, but there is no reason to think it will fail until you run out of memory to store the backlog in.

 ## Quick Start
 To use, simply start a new queue, give it a worker function, un-pause, and start adding tasks.